Interactions and Collaboration

 Disclosure Is Not Required to Support Neurodiverse Patrons

-There are multiple valid reasons neurodiverse patrons may not disclose their neurodivergence or request accommodations.
+There are multiple valid reasons neurodiverse patrons may not disclose or request accommodations.

 • For some, concealing disability is a priority to avoid stigma